Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 DC 20 Climb check is sufficient to climb most pillars; the DC increases to 25 for polished or unusually slick ones.

+### Stalagmite/Stalactite
-**Stalagmite/Stalactite:** These tapering natural rock columns extend from the floor (stalagmite) or the ceiling (stalactite).
+These tapering natural rock columns extend from the floor (stalagmite) or the ceiling (stalactite).
 Stalagmites and stalactites function as slender pillars.

+### Statue
-**Statue:** Most statues function as wide pillars, taking up a square and providing cover.
+Most statues function as wide pillars, taking up a square and providing cover.
 Some statues are smaller and act as slender pillars.
 A DC 15 Climb check allows a character to climb a statue.

+### Tapestry
-**Tapestry:** Elaborately embroidered patterns or scenes on cloth, tapestries hang from the walls of well-appointed dungeon rooms or corridors.
+Elaborately embroidered patterns or scenes on cloth, tapestries hang from the walls of well-appointed dungeon rooms or corridors.
 Crafty builders take advantage of tapestries to place alcoves, concealed doors, or secret switches behind them.